 25. Downsize and move to a smaller house

-If your house is too big for your family, take some time to decide if what you’re paying for housing is really worth.
+If your house is too big for your family, take some time to decide if what youโre paying for housing is really worth it to your family.

-Otherwise, consider moving to a smaller place, further from the city where the cost of living is low, and to a place with lower property taxes.
+Otherwise, consider moving to a smaller place, further from the city where the cost of living is lower, and maybe even to an area with lower property taxes.

-You might also need to negotiate your rent (if renting) or refinance your mortgage to save money on the interest rate.
+You might need to negotiate your rent (if renting) or refinance your mortgage to save money on the interest rate if you donโt own your home outright.

-Downsizing may be a scary decision but when done right, it can help you save a LOT of money on mortgage, property taxes, homeowner’s association fees and even utilities.
+Downsizing may be a scary decision, but when done right, it can help you save a LOT of money on a mortgage, property taxes, homeowner’s association fees, and even utilities.

 26. Practice preventive maintenance